I sometimes think I’m fated to have encounters with unusual Alfas when I least expect to…

 The 2600 duo in Friedrichstadt, the SZ in Dorridge, and the decaying Fadesa Romeo van on the road into Fornells spring immediately to mind.This Montreal was spotted on an unremarkable suburban street in Basel in March 2008.
 I imagine that the massive rise in classic car prices would make such encounters far less likely now.

-The Montreal was one of the fabulous crop of new cars at the 1970 Geneva Salon; Porsche 917 (nominally a road car), Range Rover, Citroën SM, Triumph Stag.
+The Montreal was one of the fabulous crop of new high-end cars at the 1970 Geneva Salon along with the Porsche 917 (nominally a road car) and Citroën SM.
 They couldn’t have come at a worse time, as geo-political tensions would make the flaunting of wealth, even in a tasteful manner, a risky activity.

 Unlike the others, the Alfa’s shape was familiar, as Marcello Gandini at Bertone’s show car at the Italian pavilion at the 1967 Montreal Expo.
 That car was a re-bodied Giulia Sprint GT.